aibrite/jdash-docs/src/backend/jdash-cloud.md

 # JDash Cloud

 ## What is JDash Cloud?
-JDash Cloud is an api service which safely keeps dashboard and dashlet data of your users.
+JDash Cloud is an api service, which safely keeps dashboard and dashlet data of your users.
 This allows you, as a developer, to focus on dashlet development and user experience instead of backend configuration and security.

 ## How Can I Use JDash Cloud Services?
-To use JDash Cloud <a href="https://app.jdash.io/#!/app/account/register" target="_blank">register as a new user</a>.
-After registration you will get an api key and secret.
+In order to use JDash Cloud, <a href="https://app.jdash.io/#!/app/account/register" target="_blank">register as a new user</a>.
+After registration, you will automatically be assigned an Api Key and Secret for your first application.

-``Api key`` uniquely identifies your application. ``secret`` value is used to encrypt data between your application and Jdash Cloud.
+``Api Key`` uniquely identifies your application.
+The ``secret`` value is used to encrypt data between your application and JDash Cloud.

+Please remember that you can always access the Api Key and the Secret of your selected application(s), at the Settings Pane of your User Panel at <a href="https://app.jdash.io" target="_blank">jdash.io </a>.

-## Integrating Jdash Cloud into your application
+## Integrating JDash Cloud into Your Application
-Jdash uses Json Web Token (JWT) standard for authentication of your application and users.
+JDash uses JSON Web Token (JWT) standard for authentication of your application and associated users.

 JSON Web Tokens are an open, industry standard RFC 7519 method for representing claims securely between two parties.
-For more information about Json Web Token go to <a href="https://jwt.io" target="_blank">https://jwt.io</a>.
+For more information about JSON Web Token, visit <a href="https://jwt.io" target="_blank">https://jwt.io</a>.

-Integrating is pretty easy and just requires of sending ``api key`` and ``user`` values encrypted by using ``secret`.
+Integrating is pretty easy and requires only sending ``api key`` and ``user`` values, that are encrypted by the ``secret`.

 A sample JWT Payload should look like:
 ```javascript